Begin the lesson by displaying the Who Won This Election? Graphic. Ask students to examine the numbers carefully. Students

 those in Why California?, explain that the Why California? data is

-current and the overhead data is from a previous election.
-Some
+current and the data in the graphic is from a previous election.

 Engage students in a class discussion about whether or not they